ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ```

 !!! warning
     Remember, if you override only this method and required methods, then other getters will return elements of specification for specified abstract agent.
-All not overrided getters call `GetAbstractAgent`.
+All not override getters call `GetAbstractAgent`.

 #### **GetEventClass**